 5. How many UTs of the Indian union have legislative assemblies?

-At present, NCT of Delhi and UT of Puducherry have legislative assemblies.
+At present, the NCT of Delhi and UT of Puducherry have legislative assemblies.